← All posts

 • Extract thread timestamps to reply programmatically

-• Integrate Slack with your automation scripts
+• Integrate Slack with an automation script or AI agent

-For developers building automation or AI agents that need Slack context, it’s even worse: create a Slack app, configure OAuth scopes, install, manage tokens, handle permissions…
+The traditional flow is: open Slack app → find channel → copy/paste → switch back.
+Repeat endlessly.
+For developers building automation or AI agents that need Slack context, it’s even worse: create a Slack app, configure OAuth scopes, install, manage tokens, handle permissions.

-SlackCLI eliminates all this friction.
+SlackCLI eliminates all of that.

 Why SlackCLI?
-Key Benefits
+Key benefits

-• Use official Slack app tokens (xoxb/xoxp)
+• Official Slack app tokens (xoxb/xoxp)

 • Recommended for team deployments